artistic team

 A native of Detroit, Michigan, Soprano 2 Section Leader Janet Smith received a Master of Music degree in Voice and Opera from the University of Michigan, then immigrated to Canada to sing with the Elmer Iseler Singers in Toronto.
 During 10 years there, she also did many solo music broadcasts for CBC Radio, was soloist with orchestras and choirs, was a member of the Canadian Opera Chorus, and, later, a member of the Canadian Opera Ensemble.
 She was invited to Edmonton on a one-year contract with Edmonton Opera and, after that initial year, she and her husband Derril Butler co-founded Alberta Opera Touring Association, a company that presented “fairy tale opera” to school students, and, on weekends, Broadway musicals to community groups.
 She performed throughout Alberta and Saskatchewan to thousands of children and adults.
 Thinking that she might be “aging out” of the character of Little Red Riding Hood, she went to U of A and got a Bachelor of Science degree in Occupational Therapy and worked in rural home care for many years, continuing to make music with Pro Coro Canada, Da Camera Singers, and as a soloist and workshop/retreat teacher for local choirs.
 Now “retired” from Home Care, Janet teaches voice to students from age 5 to 73, is section lead/vocal coach with Richard Eaton Singers and Edmonton Metropolitan Chorus, and also sings with Chronos Vocal Ensemble and Lac Ste.
 Anne Community Choir (based in Alberta Beach).
 There is still time in the schedule for new challenges, though, should they come along!

-Soprano Brenda Enns first sang with Richard Eaton Singers in her early twenties as an Undergrad student of Music (Voice & Music History) at the University of Alberta.
-Following the completion of a Master of Arts degree in Historical Musicology from the University of Victoria, Brenda relocated to Toronto to pursue a doctorate at York University.
-Soon after arriving, Brenda turned her attention to the pursuit of the many professional choral opportunities available in the city.
-Over the next 25 years, Brenda held numerous Soprano section lead positions at various downtown churches and appeared as guest Soprano several of them.
-In addition to her role as church musician, Brenda also pursued opportunities on the Toronto choral concert stage, singing with a wide variety of choirs.
-Brenda particularly enjoyed a long and rewarding tenure (2000-20) with the Tafelmusik Chamber Choir (hailed as “A Gift of the Gods”), under director, Ivars Taurins.
-Among singing some of the most glorious choral works of the Baroque and Classical periods, other highlights included sharing the stage with some very inspiring and esteemed guest conductors such as Andrew Parrott, Bruno Weil, Richard Egarr, Sigiswald Kuijken, Kent Nagano and Hervé Niquet along with some of the world’s most luminous soloists, Dame Emma Kirkby, Dorothee Mields, Mireille Asselin, Karina Gauvin, Charles Daniels and Rufus Müller, among many others.
+Soprano, Brenda Enns first sang with Richard Eaton Singers (1985-1990) while an Undergrad student of Music (Voice & Music History) at the University of Alberta.
+Following the completion of a Master of Arts degree in Historical Musicology from the University of Victoria, Brenda went on to pursue doctoral studies in Musicology at York University and University of Toronto.
+While living and working in Toronto for the next 25 years, Brenda held numerous Soprano section lead positions at various downtown churches as well as on the concert stage as a professional choral musician.
+Brenda enjoyed a long and rewarding tenure (2000-20) with the Tafelmusik Chamber Choir under director, Ivars Taurins.
 While in Tafelmusik, Brenda participated in numerous recording projects including a live Handel Sing-Along Messiah DVD (with “Herr Handel” conducting) in 2012 and two CD recording projects both inspiring JUNO-nominations: Handel Messiah (Ivars Taurins, 2011) and the Beethoven (Choral) Symphony No. 9 (Bruno Weil, 2016).
-Brenda is thrilled to return to Edmonton and the RES to take on the role of Soprano 1 Section Lead.
+After 30 years away, Brenda has returned to her Edmonton home to be closer to family and friends and is thrilled to continue with RES for her second season as Soprano 1 Section Lead.

 A graduate of the University of Alberta Master of Music in Choral Conducting Program, conductor, singer, percussionist, and Baritone Section Leader, Graham Fast, is a passionate and versatile musician.
 During his time in Edmonton, Graham has worked with many of Edmonton’s finest choirs including Richard Eaton Singers, Pro Coro Canada’s #connect youth program, the UofA Madrigal Singers, Da Camera Singers, Chronos Vocal Ensemble and Vocal Alchemy.
 Graham is always thrilled to put his conducting training to work and began conducting Edmonton-based Cantilon Choirs’ Vox Hominis men’s choir in September 2017.
 Graham then took on the role of assistant director of music at First Presbyterian Church, where he assists leading both the choir and hand bell ensemble.
 Graham completed his Bachelor of Music at the University of Calgary in 2014, primarily in vocal performance with an integrated focus on wind band conducting.
 In the fall of 2015, Graham began his choral conducting studies at the University of Alberta with the supervision of Dr. Leonard Ratzlaff, where he received the Queen Elizabeth II Graduate Scholarship in 2016 in recognition of his academic and artistic excellence.
 While Graham’s singing and conducting involvements in the Edmonton area develop, he still maintains connections with his Calgary roots, where he is frequently engaged with musical projects.
 Graham remains living in Edmonton, where he actively contributes to the flourishing choral community in the area, both as a singer and a conductor.